 Understanding the Cultural and Economic Significance of SEO

 Although the average person on the street may not be familiar with the term “search engine optimization,” there is a good chance that every person in the Western world has been exposed to the impact of search engine optimization many times.
+Let us therefore delve into the history of Search Engine Optimization to understand how SEO started and how it works.

 Search engine optimization (SEO) can be defined as “the process of maximizing the number of visitors to a particular website by ensuring that the site appears high on the list of results returned by a search engine.”[1]